 FDA estimates that approximately 3,500 repeat donors will test reactive on a screening test for HIV.
 We also estimate that an average of three components was made from each donation.
-Under §§ 610.46(a)(1)(ii)(B) and 610.46(a)(3), this estimate results in $10,500 (3,500 \times 3)$ notifications of the HIV screening test results to consignees by collecting establishments for the purpose of quarantining affected blood and blood components, and another $10,500 (3,500 \times 3)$ notifications to consignees of subsequent test results.
-We estimate an average of 10 minutes per notification of consignees.
+Under $\S\S610.46(a)(1)(ii)(B)$ and (a)(3), this estimate results in $10,500(3,500\times3)$ notifications of the HIV screening test results to consignees by collecting establishments for the purpose of quarantining affected blood and blood components, and another $10,500(3,500\times3)$ notifications to consignees of subsequent test results.

-Moreover, we estimate that § 610.46(b)(3) will require 4,980 consignees to notify transfusion recipients, their legal representatives, or physicians of record an average of 0.35 times per year resulting in a total number of 1,755 (585 confirmed positive repeat donors x 3) notifications.
-Under § 610.46(b)(3), we also estimate 1 hour to accommodate the time to gather test results and records for each recipient and to accommodate multiple attempts to contact the recipient.
+We estimate that § 610.46(b)(3) will require 4,961 consignees to notify transfusion recipients, their legal representatives, or physicians of record an average of 0.35 times per year resulting in a total number of 1,755 (585 confirmed positive repeat donors × 3) notifications.
+Also under § 610.46(b)(3), we estimate and include the time to gather test results and records for each recipient and to accommodate multiple attempts to contact the recipient.

 Furthermore, we estimate that approximately 7,800 repeat donors per year would test reactive for antibody to HCV.
-Under §§ 610.47(a)(1)(ii)(B) and 610.47(a)(3), collecting establishments would notify the consignee 2 times for each of the 23,400 (7,800 x 3 components) components prepared from these donations, once for quarantine purposes and again with additional HCV test results for a total of 46,800 notifications as an annual ongoing burden.
-Under § 610.47(b)(3), we estimate that approximately 4,980 consignees would notify approximately 2,050 recipients or their physicians of record annually.
-Finally, we estimate 1.0 hours to complete notification.
+Under §§ 610.47(a)(1)(ii)(B) and 610.47(a)(3), collecting establishments would notify the consignee 2 times for each of the $23,400 (7,800 \times 3$ components) components prepared from these donations, once for quarantine purposes and again with additional HCV test results for a total of 46,800 notifications as an annual ongoing burden.
+Under § 610.47(b)(3), we estimate that approximately 4,961 consignees would notify approximately 2,050 recipients or their physicians of record annually.

-Industry estimates that approximately 13 percent of 10 million potential donors (1.3 million donors) who come to donate annually are determined not to be eligible for donation prior to collection because of failure to satisfy eligibility criteria.
-It is the usual and customary business practice of approximately 2,000 blood collecting establishments to notify onsite and to explain why the donor is determined not to be suitable for donating.
-Based on such available information, we estimate that two-thirds (1,333) of the 2,000 blood collecting establishments provided onsite additional information and counseling to a donor determined not to be eligible for donation as usual and customary business practice.
-Consequently, we estimate that only one-third, or 667, approximately, blood collecting establishments would need to provide, under § 630.6(a), additional information and onsite counseling to the estimated 430,000 (one-third of approximately 1.3 million) ineligible donors.
+Based on industry estimates, approximately 13 percent of approximately 10 million potential donors (1.3 million donors) who come to donate annually are determined not to be eligible for donation prior to collection because of failure to satisfy eligibility criteria.
+It is the usual and customary business practice of approximately 1,945 (1,265 + 680) blood collecting establishments to notify onsite and to explain why the donor is determined not to be suitable for donating.
+Based on such available information, we estimate that two-thirds (1,297) of the 1,945 blood collecting establishments provided onsite additional information and counseling to a donor determined not to be eligible for donation as usual and customary business practice.
+Consequently, we estimate that only one-third, or 648, approximately, blood collecting establishments would need to provide, under § 630.6(a), additional information and onsite counseling to the estimated 433,333 (one-third of approximately 1.3 million) ineligible donors.

 It is estimated that another 4.5 percent of 10 million potential donors (450,000 donors) are deferred annually based on test results.
-We estimate that currently approximately 95 percent of the establishments that collect 99 percent of the blood and blood components notify donors who have reactive test results for HIV, Hepatitis B Virus (HBV), HCV Human T-Lymphotropic Virus (HTLV), and syphilis as usual and customary business practice.
-Consequently, 5 percent of the 2,081 establishments (104) collecting 1 percent (4,500) of the deferred donors (450,000) would notify donors under § 630.6(a).
+We estimate that approximately 95 percent of the establishments that collect 99 percent of the blood and blood components notify donors who have reactive test results for HIV, Hepatitis B Virus (HBV), HCV Human T-Lymphotropic Virus (HTLV), and syphilis as usual and customary business practice.
+Consequently, 5 percent of the 1,681 establishments (84) collecting 1 percent (4,500) of the deferred donors (450,000) would notify donors under § 630.6(a).

 As part of usual and customary business practice, collecting establishments notify an autologous donor's referring physician of reactive test results obtained during the donation process required under § 630.6(d)(1).
-However, we estimate that approximately 5 percent of the 2,000 blood collection establishments (100) may not notify the referring physicians of the estimated 2 percent of 150,000 autologous donors with the initial reactive test results (3,000) as their usual and customary business practice.
+However, we estimate that approximately 5 percent of the 1,265 blood collection establishments (63) may not notify the referring physicians of the estimated 2 percent of 112,500 autologous donors with the initial reactive test results (2,250) as their usual and customary business practice.